-Pumped $1.2 billion into the state’s economy through direct spending.
+- Pumped more than $1.3 billion into the state’s economy through direct spending.

-Delivered public programs that drew nearly 29 million people - more than 18 million attended for free!
+- Delivered public programs that drew more than 20 million people.
+Over a third of these individuals attended for free!

-Served 3.6 million children with arts, history, and science education programs through school partnerships and afterschool programs.
+- Served over 4 million children with arts, history, and science education programs through school partnerships and afterschool programs.